telemaxx/Garmin-Connect-Export/README.md

 ```

 Examples:
-`python gcexport3.py --count all` will download all of your data to a dated directory.
+`python3 gcexport3.py --count all` will download all of your data to a dated directory.

-`python gcexport3.py -d ~/MyActivities -c 3 -f original -u --username bobbyjoe --password bestpasswordever1` will download your three most recent activities in the FIT file format (or whatever they were uploaded as) into the `~/MyActivities` directory (unless they already exist).
+`python3 gcexport3.py -d ~/MyActivities -c 3 -f original -u --username bobbyjoe --password bestpasswordever1` will download your three most recent activities in the FIT file format (or whatever they were uploaded as) into the `~/MyActivities` directory (unless they already exist).
 Using the `--username` and `--password` flags are not recommended because your password will be stored in your command line history.
 Instead, omit them to be prompted (and note that nothing will be displayed when you type your password).

-Alternatively, you may run it with `./gcexport3.py` if you set the file as executable (i.e., `chmod u+x gcexport.py`).
+Alternatively, you may run it with `./gcexport3.py` if you set the file as executable (i.e., `chmod u+x gcexport3.py`).

 Of course, you must have Python installed to run this.
 Most Mac and Linux users should already have it.
 Also, as stated above, you should have some basic command line experience.